danielaparker/jsoncons/README.md

 0.93 Release Candidate
 ----------------------

+New features

-- Supports wide character strings and streams with wjson and wjson_reader.
-Assumes UTF16 encoding if sizeof(wchar_t)=2 and UTF32 encoding if sizeof(wchar_t)=4.
+- Supports wide character strings and streams with `wjson`, `wjson_reader` etc. Assumes UTF16 encoding if sizeof(wchar_t)=2 and UTF32 encoding if sizeof(wchar_t)=4.
+- The empty class `null_type`  is added to the `jsoncons` namespace, it replaces the member type json::null_type (json::null_type is typedefed to jsoncons::null_type for backward compatibility.)

+Defect fixes:

+- The ascii character 0x7f (del) was not being considered a control character to be escaped, this is fixed.
+- Fixed two issues with serialization when the output format property `escape_all_non_ascii` is enabled.
+One, the individual bytes were being checked if they were non ascii, rather than first converting to a codepoint.
+Two, continuations weren't being checked for when decoding.

 0.92a Release
 -------------